 And lastly, the vinegar.
 Is it necessary?
 I don’t really know, I haven’t tried boiling my eggs yet without it, because it worked so well the first time I tried it that I haven’t gone back and experimented yet leaving the vinegar out.
 The theory is that the acid in the vinegar will make the shells softer, making them easier to peel, OR it actively changes the ph level of the water, and weakens the bond between the shell and the egg whites.

-And one final thought about perfect hard boiled eggs that are easy to peel… Rumor has it that the fresher the eggs, the more difficult they will be to peel after boiling.
+One more thought about perfect hard boiled eggs that are easy to peel… Rumor has it that the fresher the eggs, the more difficult they will be to peel after boiling.
 But I’m not interested in using old eggs, I like the idea of fresh, so I find the extra steps of adding salt and vinegar are well worth the minimal time investment, especially considering that allows me to use fresher eggs and not three week old eggs, as I’ve seen some websites recommend, no thanks.